 Psychometrics for societies.

-In practice people clearly do choose to interpret the richness of the great human project in terms of partisan categorisation is unavoidable, so I am advocating for some other axes to decompose it into instead, descriptively or prescriptively.
+In practice people clearly do choose to interpret the richness of the great human project in terms of partisan categorisation, so I am advocating for the axes we decompose it into to be at least interesting:

 Inference from data

 Presumably many, but the one I saw a seminar on was Leibon et al. (2011).